-The behavior of a fault handler for a scope C begins by implicitly terminating all activities enclosed within C that are currently active.
+The behavior of a fault handler for a scope C begins by disabling the scope's event handlers and implicitly terminating all activities enclosed within C that are currently active (including all running event handler instances).
 Note that the completion condition in <forEach> may also trigger termination of enclosed scopes.
 The following paragraphs define the rules that MUST be followed for all WS-BPEL activity types.